char13s/Project-Power-Scaling/README.md

 # Project-Power-Scaling
-This is a game jam submission for Game Off 2023!
-Its an anime soulslike action rpg.
+An anime soulslike action rpg.
+Inspired off of dragonball Z and elden ring.
+In corperates more agile methods and a unique level/stats system, with the open structure and patient game style of a soulslike.